openstack-archive/pylockfile/doc/lockfile.rst

    This is the base class for all concrete implementations and is available at the lockfile package level so programmers can implement other locking schemes.

+.. function:: locked(path, timeout=None)

+   This function provides a decorator which insures the decorated function is always called with the lock held.

 By default, the :const:`LockFile` object refers to the :class:`mkdirlockfile.MkdirLockFile` class on Windows.
 On all other